 Painted for the pope, the busy yet beautifully balanced composition depicts a range of religious iconography rendered in Michelangelo's distinctive style, making it one of the most cherished masterpieces in the world.

 The Sistine Chapel is a large chapel located in the Vatican's Apostolic Palace.
 It is named after Pope Sixtus IV, who oversaw its restoration in the late 15th century.
 Historically, the chapel has had various important functions.
 Today, it retains its religious role, as it serves as the site where cardinals meet to elect the next pope.

-By the early 16th century, Michelangelo was an esteemed artist known throughout Italy.
+By the early 16th century, Michelangelo was an famous Renaissance artist that was highly regarded throughout Italy.
 He was particularly praised for his ability to render—both in painting and sculpture—figures with lifelike anatomical features, as evident in his famous David statue from 1504.
-Given the artist's reputation, it is no surprise that Pope Julius commissioned him to decorate the ceiling of Sistine Chapel, whose walls were already adorned with frescoes by Botticelli, Ghirlandaio, Perugino, and other famed artists.
+Given the artist's reputation, it is no surprise that Pope Julius commissioned Michelangelo to decorate the ceiling of Sistine Chapel, whose walls were already adorned with frescoes by Botticelli, Ghirlandaio, Perugino, and other famed artists.

 While the pope's plans for the ceiling revolved around a depiction of the 12 apostles, Michelangelo had bigger plans: he would paint several scenes from scripture featuring over 300 figures.

 In order to reach the chapel's ceiling, Michelangelo created special scaffolding.
 Rather than build the structure from the floor up, he installed a wooden platform held up by brackets inserted into holes in the wall.
 As he completed the painting in stages, the scaffolding was designed to move across the chapel.